ChenLinXi/ecmail/README.md

 ## Install

 ```
-> go get github.com/HackeZ/esmail...
+> go get github.com/HackeZ/ecmail...
 ```

 ## Usage

-It will be a Service and gRPC application but not now...
+It will be a HTTP and gRPC application but not now...

 ## Dependence